 Mesothelioma and the Army

 Up until 1947, the Air Force was a division of the Army.
 Post-World War I, and ramping up to World War II, was a critical time for new construction and rebuilding of cities were critical to the emerging war effort.
-The rapidly growing Air Force, partnered with the necessary expansion of the military, inexpensive yet durable construction material became a huge demand.
+The rapidly growing Air Force, partnered with the necessary expansion of the military, created a demand for cost-effective material.
 Naturally, a mineral that could easily and cheaply become incorporated into concrete and steel to make it more durable and heat-resistant was the perfect answer.
-This miracle mineral, however, would later be determined to be a potent carcinogen, that was killing many of the people who had been exposed to it.
+This “miracle mineral,” however, would later be determined to be a potent carcinogen that was killing many of the people who had been exposed to it.

-Exposure to asbestos may seem harmless initially, it was used in thousands of homes, buildings, and consumer products, but continuous exposure could lead to the development of cancer.
+Exposure to asbestos may seem harmless initially –– it has been used in thousands of homes, buildings, and consumer products –– but continuous exposure could lead to the development of cancer.
 In its natural state, asbestos is a classification of fibrous minerals.
 However, friable asbestos, which refers to the material in an easily crumbled state, can become airborne.
-When this mineral is inhaled, microscopic barbs help it attach to the inside of the body.
+When this mineral is inhaled, microscopic barbs attach to the inside of the body.
 This typically happens in the mouth, esophagus, lungs, and chest cavity.
-While this could cause cancer in any of those areas, asbestos exposure it most directly tied to mesothelioma.
+While this could cause cancer in any of those areas, asbestos exposure is most directly tied to mesothelioma.

-Mesothelioma is a rare form of cancer that affects the mesothelium, the lining that lubricates organs in the chest and abdominal cavity.
+Malignant mesothelioma is cancer that develops in the mesothelium, the lining that lubricates organs in the chest and abdominal cavity.
 However, mesothelioma takes anywhere from 20 to 50 years to surface.
-While a mesothelioma diagnosis is still considered rare, roughly one-third of them a year are veterans.
-This is due to the heavy use of asbestos in the Army.
+While a mesothelioma diagnosis is still considered rare, roughly one-third of them each year are veterans due to the heavy use of asbestos in the Army.

 Asbestos Use in the Army

-As the Army expanded during war-time demand, so did their construction efforts.
-More bases, vehicles, and machines meant that the U.S. needed an inexpensive and reliable solution to the growing demand.
-There was already a rapidly growing demand for asbestos and the discovery of new asbestos deposits across Canada, Russia, and China meant that the military could take full advantage as well.
+As the Army expanded during war-time, so did their construction efforts.
+More bases, vehicles, and machines meant that the U.S. needed an inexpensive and reliable solution to keep up with the growing demand.
+There was already a rapidly-growing market for asbestos, and the discovery of new asbestos deposits across Canada, Russia, and China meant that the military could take full advantage as well.